 As a Montclair State undergraduate, you must choose a major by the end of your sophomore year.
 Each major is hosted by one (or two, in the case of some double-majors) of the University’s colleges, where most of your coursework will take place.

 Whatever department and college you major in, you will come to CHSS for the world-language and writing components of Montclair State University’s General Education requirements, which all students need to graduate.

 Areas of study

-Undergraduates can choose from among 19 majors, 36 minors, 20 areas of graduate study and 16 professional certificate programs.
+Undergraduates can choose from among 20 majors, more than 40 minors, numerous areas of graduate study and professional certificate programs.
 Inter-disciplinary programs such as Gender, Sexuality, and Women's Studies include classes in several departments; some, like Film Studies, also include classes in other colleges.